How Much Does It Cost to Repair or Replace a Fridge Evaporator Fan?

 Is It Worth It to Replace a Refrigerator Evaporator Fan?

 That said, a side-by-side cost comparison doesn't always reveal the whole picture.
 If you've had your fridge for eight years or fewer, paying to replace or repair the evaporator fan is probably a no-brainer.
 On the other hand, it's worth considering your fridge's age and condition if you've had it a while.
-With proper maintenance, you can expect a refrigerator to last between 10 and 20 years, but some budget brands may have shorter lifespans.
-It may be better to replace a fridge that's over 15 years old because you're unlikely to get much use out of repaired or replaced parts before you need to buy a new one.
+With proper maintenance, you can expect a refrigerator to last up to 20 years, but some budget brands may have shorter lifespans.
+It may be better to replace a fridge that's over 10 years old because you're unlikely to get much use out of repaired or replaced parts before you need to buy a new one.
 Older fridges can also cost significantly more to repair than more recent models.

-The decision becomes more complicated if you've had your fridge for between 8 and 15 years.
+The decision becomes more complicated if you've had your fridge for between 8 and 10 years.
 If your fridge is otherwise working well and it's an energy-efficient model, it's probably worth repairing or replacing the fan.
 However, you might wish to consider replacing the fridge if it keeps breaking down to avoid spending money on repairing a unit that's reaching the end of its lifespan.
 You may also be better off replacing your fridge if it isn't energy-efficient because the potential energy savings could offset the higher upfront costs over time.